wwlyn/red_pitaya_pyrpl_pid/README.md

 #### (Resolved) Calibration issue

-PyRPL cannot read RedPitaya's calibration data, causing ADC/DAC offsets.
+**Observed phenomenon:** The actual physical voltage output doesn't match the internal digital values.
+For example, digital 0.1 corresponds to ~0.11V in reality, digital 0.2 corresponds to ~0.22V in reality.

+**References:** [Forum-RedPitaya](https://forum.redpitaya.com/viewtopic.php?t=25268) | [Issue #347](https://github.com/pyrpl-fpga/pyrpl/issues/347) | [Issue #398](https://github.com/pyrpl-fpga/pyrpl/issues/398)

+**Offset Analysis:** Based on experimental observations, the calibration offset appears to be a common ADC/DAC issue that won't cause significant drift over time (existing drift is usually due to temperature changes):

+1. **Consistent offset**: Multiple tests show the same offset value at given voltages (though I didn't do highly precise measurements), indicating stable behavior
+2. **Linear dependency**: The offset scales linearly with voltage (e.g., 0.1V→0.11, 0.2V→0.22), characteristic of reference voltage differences in ADC/DAC systems

+**Why linear offset occurs:** ADC/DAC conversion depends on reference voltage ratios.
+If PyRPL uses a different reference voltage assumption than RedPitaya's actual hardware calibration, the conversion becomes: `Digital_Value = (Input_Voltage / Assumed_Vref) × Full_Scale`, while the actual relationship is `Digital_Value = (Input_Voltage / Actual_Vref) × Full_Scale`.
+This creates a constant scaling factor `(Actual_Vref / Assumed_Vref)`, resulting in linear offset proportional to input voltage.
+I suspect RedPitaya units may not have proper reference voltage calibration from factory.

+This linear behavior strongly suggests the offset originates from reference voltage differences rather than random drift, making it predictable and stable for long-term use.

 For PID applications, this is usually acceptable since the goal is Error=0.

-- **Digital setpoint**: Manually offset calibration needed for precise physical values, see [the method in the notebook](ManualCalibration.ipynb).
+- **Digital setpoint**: Manual offset calibration in software is needed for precise physical values, see [the method in the notebook](ManualCalibration.ipynb).
+This won't affect speed because it only applies when setting the setpoint.
-- **Analog setpoint**: No calibration needed because the difference between 2 inputs matters, and finally it will go to 0.
+- **Analog setpoint**: No calibration needed because the difference between 2 inputs matters, and it will eventually converge to 0.
-- **Advanced feedback systems**: Since ADC/DAC are linear, we can track the complete FPGA data flow and apply separate input/output conversions (requiring pre-fitted ADC/DAC linear dependencies, it's doable because we can know the specific register value, and we need two extra multiplications + additions in the data flow), or incorporate these linear dependencies into our fitting algorithms.
+- **Advanced feedback systems**: Since ADC/DAC are linear, we can track the complete FPGA data flow and apply separate input/output conversions (requiring pre-fitted ADC/DAC linear dependencies - this is doable because we can access the specific register values, requiring two extra multiplications + additions in the data flow, one for ADC input, one for DAC output), or incorporate these linear dependencies into our fitting algorithms.
+FPGA can perform such calculations very fast.

-**References:** [Forum-RedPitaya](https://forum.redpitaya.com/viewtopic.php?t=25268) | [Issue #347](https://github.com/pyrpl-fpga/pyrpl/issues/347) | [Issue #398](https://github.com/pyrpl-fpga/pyrpl/issues/398)

 ## FPGA Code Modification using PyRPL